-Complete Form 5500 if the organization is required to file
+Complete Form 5500 if the organization is required to file it

 Also include in the total on line 12 the amount of federal, state, and local payroll taxes for the year that are imposed on the organization as an employer.
 This includes the employer's share of social security and Medicare taxes, federal unemployment tax (FUTA), state unemployment compensation tax, and other state and local payroll taxes.
 Taxes withheld from employees' salaries and paid over to the various governmental units (such as federal and state income taxes and the employees' share of social security and Medicare taxes) are part of the employees' salaries included on line 12.
 Report expenses paid or incurred for employee events such as a picnic or holiday party on this line.
+For more information, see Pub.
+15 (Circular E), Employer's Tax Guide.

-Compensation for line 12 is reported based on the accounting method and tax year used by the organization, whereas compensation for Part IV, List of Officers, Directors, Trustees, and Key Employees, and Part VI, lines 50 and 51 (compensation of highest compensated employees and independent contractors), is reported for the calendar year ending with or within the organization's fiscal year.
+Compensation for line 12 is reported based on the accounting method and tax year used by the organization, whereas compensation for Part IV, List of

+Officers, Directors, Trustees, and Key Employees, and Part VI, lines 50 and 51 (compensation of highest compensated employees and independent contractors), is reported for the calendar year ending with or within the organization's fiscal year.